aleffert/dials/README.md

 ### Running Dials

-Once you have Dials configured, you can start it by running your app in the simulator and then, while your app is still running, choosing the ``Dials.app`` scheme from within Xcode and running that at the same time.
+Once you have Dials configured, you can start it by running your app in the simulator on a device and then, while your app is still running, choosing the ``Dials.app`` scheme from within Xcode and running that at the same time.
 You can also build ``Dials.app`` and afterward, run that executable from the Finder without involving Xcode.

 ### Usage